 Gambling is an insidious addiction that negatively impacts individuals and their families on multiple levels.
 Unlike substance abuse, gambling does not manifest outwardly that would indicate there is a problem.
 Individuals with gambling addiction do not have bloodshot eyes, slurred speech or staggering gait.
 In majority of cases, when a family member or friend discovers that a problem exists, irreparable damage has been done.
 Gambling is easy to conceal.
 Individuals can maintain this secret until everything is lost.

 Individuals with a gambling addiction will contact a gambling hotline when they have lost everything and there are no options to attaining more.
-As long as the person has a “token,” they have hope and will continue to gamble.
-One of the greatest challenges for a professional is to identify the gambling in its early stages.
+As long as a person has a “token,” they have hope and will continue to gamble and this is one of the reasons why live casino games are gaining importance in today’s day and age.
+As the bets which are placed on while playing online games is restricted to a certain amount, thus this ensures that a person does not end up utilizing all their hard earned money.
+One of the greatest challenges for a professional is to identify the gambling and betting at Casinomenang.com in the early stages.
 The addiction is easy to conceal as there are no physical manifestations and gambling is a socially acceptable recreational activity.

-An effective way to identify a gambling problem is to use a screening instrument.
+If you came here to read this article to find out any effective ways to identify a gambling problem – we suggest you use a screening instrument.
 Identifying a gambling problem in early stages is helpful in attaining professional assistance early on to prevent gambling from causing serious damage.
 When damage is great, individuals are unable to cope and often attempt suicide.
 Twenty percent of individuals who gamble compulsively attempt suicide.
 When they lose family friends, develop insurmountable financial problems and become “spiritually bankrupt;” they lose hope and feel alone.

 A.C.T. will provide free resource information for individuals and families to help promote education.
 For more information, please contact Dr. Drecun at Dr.Drecun@a4ct.com or (858) 792-3541.
 You may also visit us online at www.a4ct.com.
 ACT serves the Del Mar 92014 and Carmel Valley 92130 area.